 Outdoor Christmas markets are a common element to many parts of Europe during the holiday season.
 They’re especially typical of Germanic countries, but their popularity has made other countries adopt the tradition, too – including Italy.
-In Rome, there are a few places where Christmas markets spring up in the weeks before Christmas.
+And there are a few places where Christmas markets in Rome spring up in the weeks before Christmas.

 Tag Archives: rome christmas

 November 25, 2013

 Most people who plan vacations in Rome are thinking about visiting during the summer, when the sun is shining and the kids are out of school.
 But a trip to Rome in December can be magical – even if it’s cold.
 Here are some things to know about Rome in December before you go.